 The Biblical Creation Account tells us that God made a good world and a good man, but bread or food caused him to go bad.
 Eve let her taste buds cloud her thinking and believed her baker that the bread from the poisonous plant or tree would not be fatal.
 She ate and it made her feel so elated that Adam joined her willingly in her new experience with bread.
-Hence, bread gave them life, but it also brought them death (Gen. 3).
+Hence, bread gave them life, but it also brought them death (Genesis 3).
 Hereinafter, bread became a tool for both good and evil.

-I would like to begin my study of bread with the baker or the chief that prepared the first meal for Eve and Adam.
+I would like to begin my study of bread with the baker and the chief that prepared the first meal for Eve and Adam.
 Who was he and what did he put into the bread that could confuse two rational beings and destroy their lives with a single meal?
 In addition, it changed the destiny of their offspring.
 Adam and Eve were not the first to die, their son Abel died at the hands of his brother Cain.
 Who is he that can get into a human mind and lead that creature into a behavior pattern that self–destructs?
 Please do not presume for a moment that anyone of us is immune to what he feeds us in his diet.
-His bread can pop our eyes, sweeten our taste buds and warm our inside.
+His bread can pop our eyes, sweeten our taste buds, and warm our inside.
 It will cause our heads spin for days and many spin into oblivion.
 Suicides are far too common in our time.

-The snake or the ancient serpent, called the devil or Satan is rampant in the world and his fury is well camouflaged by pinning his devastations on the Creator (Rev. 12).
-He had no difficulty to beguile Eve to question God’s command not to eat that one particular fruit.
+The snake or the ancient serpent, called the devil or Satan is rampant in the world and his fury is well camouflaged by pinning his devastations on the Creator (Revelation 12).
+Satan had no difficulty to beguile Eve to question God’s Command not to eat that one particular fruit.
 The serpent and Eve were friends and Satan used that friendship to turn them into enemies.
 Eve and the serpent took their punishment and Satan got away.
 From that day on they became enemies by the Creator’s ordinance.
 “Because you have done this, cursed are you among all cattle, and above all wild animals; upon your belly you shall crawl, and dust you shall eat all the days of your life.
-I will put enmity between you and the woman, and between your seed and her seed; he shall bruise your head, and you shall bruise his heel” (Gen. 3:14-15).
-Adam was told, “cursed is the ground because of you; in toil you shall eat of it all the days of your life; thorns and thistles it shall bring forth to you; and you shall eat the plants of the field” (Gen. 3:17-18).
+I will put enmity between you and the woman, and between your seed and her seed; he shall bruise your head, and you shall bruise his heel” (Genesis 3:14-15).
+Adam was told, “Cursed is the ground because of you; in toil you shall eat of it all the days of your life; thorns and thistles it shall bring forth to you; and you shall eat the plants of the field” (Genesis 3:17-18).
 Death became a blessing by releasing all flesh from endless animosity and punishment.

-If we think this was a fable then what shall we make of Jesus’ application of The Parable of the Weeds (Mt.
-13:24-30)?
+If we think this was a fable then what shall we make of Jesus’ application of “The Parable of the Weeds” (Matthew 13:24-30)?
 Who are the real enemies that want us to starve?
 The disciples asked, “Explain to us the parable of the weeds in the field.”
-Jesus explained, “The Son of Man sows the good seed; the world is the field, and the good seed are the sons of God’s kingdom; the sons of the evil one are the weeds, and the enemy who sows them is the devil” (Mt.
-13:36-39).
+Jesus explained, “The Son of Man sows the good seed; the world is the field, and the good seed are the sons of God’s kingdom; the sons of the evil one are the weeds, and the enemy who sows them is the devil” (Matthew 13:36-39).
 Jesus showed his contemporaries what Satan had done to a woman.
 He imprisoned her mind with infirmities for eighteen years.
 He made her believe that she herself was the cause of her suffering and so did the people.
-And the reason Satan was plaguing her was because she was a daughter of Abraham (Lk.
-13:10-16).
-Satan makes people believe that they are the cause of their infirmities (Jn.
-9).
-He is an accuser and faultfinder and goes after God’s finest like Job (Job.
-1), the High Priest Joshua (Zech.
-3:1-2) and Jesus’ most faithful brethren (Rev. 12:10).
-Satan hides his identity by moving in with churches and synagogues and reduces their influence (Rev. 2:13; 3:9).
-What he has done to the land of the Seven Churches, he has done to the Ukraine where I was born and he is doing to the USA.
-He has turned the best lands in the world into wastelands and he has done it with good people – with people the masses believe in.
+And the reason Satan was plaguing her was because she was a daughter of Abraham (Luke 13:10-16).
+Satan makes people believe that they are the cause of their infirmities (John 9).
+Satan is an accuser and faultfinder and goes after God’s finest like Job (Job 1), the High Priest Joshua (Zechariah 3:1-2) and Jesus’ most faithful brethren (Revelation 12:10).
+Satan hides his identity by moving in with churches and synagogues and reduces their influence (Revelation 2:13; 3:9).
+What Satan has done to the land of the Seven Churches, he has done to the Ukraine where I was born and he also is doing to the USA.
+Satan has turned the best lands in the world into wastelands and he has done it with good people –- with people the masses believe in.

 Satan had no scruples to test the Son of God, what makes us think we can outwit him?
 We may want to learn a lesson from Peter — the largest fish in God’s pond, Jesus’ right hand man.
 The head of the first Christian group was Peter.
-It was to him that Jesus said, “Get thee behind me Satan, you are hindering me, you do not desire the things of God but the things of man” (Mt.
-16:23).
-On another occasion, Jesus told Peter, “Simon, Simon, Satan wants you for his own so that he may sift you as one does wheat” (Lk.
-22:31).
+It was to Peter that Jesus said, “Get thee behind me Satan, you are hindering me, you do not desire the things of God but the things of man” (Matthew 16:23).
+On another occasion, Jesus told Peter, ‘Simon, Simon, Satan wants you for his own so that he may sift you as one does wheat” (Luke 22:31).
 Following that, Peter promised to die with Jesus and shortly after he denied his Lord three times.
-Later in life, he wrote, “Be sober and alert, for your enemy the devil is prowling about like a roaring lion looking for someone to devour” (I Pe.
-5:8).
+Later in life, Peter wrote, “Be sober and alert, for your enemy the devil is prowling about like a roaring lion looking for someone to devour” (I Peter 5:8).